praveenkishor123/SpringBootApp/README.md

-# SpringBootStandAloneExample
+# Description

-Spring Boot StandAlone Example
+This is a simple demo Spring Boot StandAlone application.